- Information Modelling and Databases

 Research approaches that divides machine learning over multiple independent and private data sources

-- NEW: Federated learning for the Personal Health Train.
+- TAKEN: Federated learning for the Personal Health Train.
 Develop and evaluate machine learning approaches using data lakes of Health care providers.
 The Personal Health Train provide FAIR data layers in which structured data is provided in a standard way.
 The data is available by federated queries and analysis.
 Goal: develop a federated machine learning approach using unstructured data, such as clinical notes entered by health practitioners.
 This project is done at the RUMC.

 - Federated Learning-to-Rank: Learn a (personalized) search engine (re-)ranker that never leaves the user’s device.